 In my last post, I talked about Firefox now indicating which feed items are unread.
-In this post, I’d like to post expert picks about the other change I think people should be more aware of – you can now set the URL Firefox goes to when opening a new tab.
+In this post, I’d like to post about the other change I think people should be more aware of – you can now set the URL Firefox goes to when opening a new tab.

 This one’s pretty simple.